 Note, when one team wins a Bingo, the other team resets back to nothing.

-- In order to give middle blockers a break, you can flip the teams back to front rather than rotating when a big point is scored.
+- In order to give middle blockers a break, you can flip the teams back to front rather than rotating after a big point.
 I often do something like 1-4-2-5-3-6.

-- You can rotate/flip both sides on a big point, or just the winning side if you want to maximize time working on weaker rotations.
+- You can rotate/flip both sides on a big point, or just the winning side.
+The latter maximizes time working on weaker rotations (but watch fatigue levels).

 - For lower skilled teams (or when you want to move things along more quickly) you can do Bingo-Bango and have Bongo be the big point.
 In other words, the serve for point would happen after just two rally wins in a row rather than three.

-- This could be done with smaller groups, like 4v4, in a smaller space.
+- You can do it with smaller groups, like 4v4, in a smaller space.

 - The coaches should initiate balls as quickly as is safe to do so to keep the tempo high.
 This forces the players to maintain focus and adds a conditioning element.

-- Any players not involved in the game should be alert to keep balls out of the way so things can move quickly – and no one risks injury.
+- Any players not involved in the game should be alert to keep balls out of the way.
+That keeps things moving quickly, and no one risks injury.

 - Since this is a free ball initiated game, it offers opportunity to wok on specific free ball plays for teams having advanced offenses.